nakyung-kim/nakyung-kim.github.io/index.md

 I have some experience using Adobe Premiere, Blender, Unity, Touch Designer, Adobe XD, and Audacity.
 I also know basic python, pytorch, and httml/css.

-Below are some courses I've took or is taking:
+Here are some courses I've took or is taking:
-  Introduction to Information Interaction Design Introduction to Digital Tools
+  Introduction to Information Interaction Design, Introduction to Digital Tools,
-  Computer Programming and Literacy
+  Computer Programming and Literacy,
-  Interaction Design
+  Interaction Design,
-  AI Programming with Python
+  AI Programming with Python,
-  Social Computing
+  Social Computing,
-  Internet Programming
+  Internet Programming,
-  Colour Design
+  Colour Design,
   etc

 Feel free to contact me through my socials, linked at the bottom of this blog.